chung-leong/zigar/README.md

 The major and minor version numbers of Zigar correspond to the version of the Zig compiler it's designed for.
 The current version is 0.14.0.
 It works with Zig 0.14.0.

+NOTE: Version 0.14.1 will be released in the coming days, once documentation has been fully updated.
+Please stay tuned!

 ## Technical support

 If you have questions concerning this project, please post them at this project's